 Identifying and dealing with the source of stress

 Grinding and eating disorders may be caused by stress and depression.
 Without finding and resolving the causes of stress, it becomes very difficult to stop tooth surface loss.
 Possible solutions are to talk to a friend, family member or medical practitioner, meditation, delving in to a hobby that makes you feel happy, taking time off work for travel, or visiting a beauty salon/fashion store and building up self-esteem.
 Each person is different and so some solutions are suited to one more than another.
-Stress is an ever increasing problem amongst people in this day and age, but there are many things out there that make life more pleasurable.
+Stress is an ever-increasing problem amongst people currently, but there are many things out there that make life more pleasurable.

 Use of correct brush and technique